 One of the worst combos is owning a car that you purchased for much more than 1/10th your gross income and renting.
 You now have two of your largest expenses sucking money away from you every single month.
 Think about all the wealthy people you know, or the millionaires next door.
 Chances are, the majority of them own their homes and drive used cars that don’t come close to 50% of their gross income.

 If you want to achieve financial independence and not have to worry about material things stressing you out, follow my rule.
 If you want to detonate your finances and end up working longer than you want for the sake of a nicer ride, then go spend more than you can afford.
 One life to live right?
 All is good!

 Recommendations To Protect And Grow Your Wealth

 * Check for lower insurance rates.
 Esurance is the leading online market place to help you find the most affordable and reliable auto insurance.
 They get you comparison quotes to make sure you’re getting the best deal.
 You can easily purchase auto insurance straight from their website if you like what you see.
 Check for a better auto insurance quote via Esurance today.

 * Manage Your Finances In One Place: The best way to become financially independent is to get a handle on your finances by signing up with Personal Capital.
 They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
 Now, I can just log into Personal Capital to see how my stock accounts are doing and how my net worth is progressing.
 I can also see how much I’m spending every month.
+An excellent feature is their 401k Fee Analyzer which highlighted $1,700 a year in fees I had no idea I was paying.
 There is no better financial tool online that has helped me more to achieve financial freedom.
-It only takes a minute to sign up.